My Approach

 For most people, what looks like drive is actually fuelled by urgency, the need to prove themselves, and the need to keep everything together.

-We help people recognise these patterns in themselves.
+I help people recognise these patterns in themselves.

 When that becomes clear, everything starts to change — not just how they feel, but how they perform.